-South Goa India comes out on top of numerous countries around the globe that you could base yourself to live an independent lifestyle.
-We have travelled extensively to find a location that’s affordable, safe and above all, value for money, and believe that Goa could fulfil this ambition, especially South Goa towards the area of Palolem and Patnem, and located one hour and 30 minutes from Dabolin airport.
+South Goa India comes out on top of numerous countries around the globe that you could base yourself for a location independent lifestyle.
+We have travelled extensively to find a location that’s affordable, safe and above all, value for money.
+We believe that Goa could fulfil this ambition, especially South Goa towards the area of Palolem and Patnem.
+These are located one hour and 30 minutes from Dabolin airport.

-We have researched this area and believe for 6 months of the year from November to April, there isn’t a better location to set up a base, and being just a one hour flight from Mumbai airport and with flights costing around £20 pounds, you will be hard pressed to find a better alternative.
+We have researched this area and believe for 6 months of the year from November to April, there isn’t a better location to set up a base.
+Being just a one hour flight from Mumbai airport and with flights costing around £20 pounds you will be hard pressed to find a better alternative.

-The cost involved could give you the time-out you need to have six months to spend on unfinished projects that you’ve been sitting on for years, be it a writing retreat for that unfinished novel, a keep fit regime in glorious weather along palm fringed beaches, an instrument you’ve wanted to learn.
+The cost involved could give you the time-out you need to have six months to spend on unfinished projects that you’ve been sitting on for years.
+Be it a writing retreat for that unfinished novel, a keep fit regime in glorious weather along palm fringed beaches or an instrument you’ve wanted to learn.
 It’s also ideally based to explore other area’s of India.
 All this is possible on the budget mentioned.

-With the peak season being around the holiday period of December and January, it’s wise to organise in advance of this period a base that you can rent long-term, and the earlier you arrive the more options will be available and October is your best bet.
+With the peak season being around the holiday period of December and January, it’s wise to organise in advance of this period a base that you can rent long-term.
+The earlier you arrive the more options will be available and October is your best bet.

 Beach shacks can be had from £3 per night, and with some bartering over the price and length of stay, can work out as a very cheap option.
-With various options of shacks available, it’s best to check out what’s on offer, and grab a bargain and put in the leg work around an area that you can see yourself staying.
+With various options of shacks available, it’s best to check out what’s on offer once in the area.
+Grab a bargain and put in the leg work around an area that you can see yourself staying.

 Houses are advertised locally, and asking around in restaurants, bars, and even locals in the street can point you in right direction to securing a small house.
 You can estimate costs in the region of £100 – £150 a month for something off the beach and with a few more home comforts than a beach shack for your stay.
 Internet is sometimes included in the price, and the earlier you can get here will give you more options.

 If you’re eating out more often than cooking yourself, then your budget will be slightly higher, but is still inexpensive.
-Here’s a quick run down of daily costs.
+Here’s a quick run down of what to expect for daily costs.

-Just by shopping for a few essential and to do-it yourself for a few meals and drinks will save on eating out each month and will cut your costs considerably, and having a few more rupee’s to do with as you please, be it trips into town, or some essential items you require.
+Just by shopping for a few essential and to do-it- yourself for a few meals and drinks will save on eating out each month and will cut your costs considerably.
+A few more rupee’s for trips into town, or essential items you require and further travel.
 We have heard and read of others doing this for around £200 per month including accommodation.
 I wish I had that type of will power.

-But as said previously, it’s all about what you want to get out of the experience, as these figures are very do-able, and it all relates to your persona.
-If you can live within a budget like these figures suggest, then there are always other ways that these costs can be reduced.
-It’s best to try and have a look before you commit, as it’s not for every one, but on the other hand, maybe just what someone has been looking for all their life – only you can decide.
+As said previously it’s all about what you want to get out of the experience of a location independent lifestyle.
+These figures are very do-able. if you can live within a budget like those suggested.
+It’s best to visit before you commit as it’s not for every one.
+On the other hand, maybe just what someone has been looking for all their life – only you can decide.
 South Goa India suits out plans.

 If you require more details, then please drop us a line and we will be glad to answer any questions you have about South Goa.